-The data points on which probabilistic attribution relies include IP address and user agent.
+The data points on which probabilistic attribution (see iOS 14+ restrictions) relies include IP address and user agent.
 The combination of these creates a unique identity for a device in the absence of a device identifier.
 As an example, an IP address includes 4 stanzas of up to 3 digits each, and the user agent is a string of information identifying your browser, device version, etc. See an example here.
 None of this data is personally identifiable information (PII).

-Kochava’s Probabilistic Attribution is configurable at 3 levels.
+In Kochava, this form of attribution is configurable at 3 levels.
 The advertiser may choose from the following:

 - IP plus User Agent – combination of complete IP address and user agent

 - IP Only – only the IP address is considered, the user agent is ignored.